expressots/expresso-site-doc/docs/providers/envvalidator.md

 - `postServerInitialization()` : Configure services that should be executed after the server starts.
 - `serverShutdown()` : Perform actions or cleanup after the server is shutdown.

-Environment validator provider is called in the `configureServices()` method preventing the application to start if the `.env` file is missing or if it has missing environment variables.
+Environment validator provider is called in the `configureServices()` method preventing the application from starting if the `.env` file is missing or if it has missing environment variables.

 ```typescript
 protected configureServices(): void {